 Long story short, we shared a principled view on how to get cloud native security deployed.
 We decided to put these principles into practice for everyone.

-We built an innovative SaaS platform for delivering managed security micro-products into Kubernetes clusters.
+We built an innovative SaaS platform for delivering security solutions to developers - in their toolchains and in their pipelines.
 But it’s our product principles that drive us.

-We use our principles as a filter for micro-product decision making.
+We use our principles as a filter for product decision making.
 If what’s proposed offends these ideas it will offend cloud native engineers!
 Here’s a sample of our principles:

 - Autonomy and Agency

 Soluble defends an engineer’s autonomy and agency while supporting security outcomes.
 It’s based on the belief that organizations get more value when individual engineers are empowered to act on their own creative motives.
 We would call such an engineer an “autonomous agent.”